 What I Like In Art.
 08/14/14

-genius, not genres.
+like intensity and genius, not genres.
 Not bluesy, but Billie Holiday.
-Not jazzy, but Thelonius Monk, Roland Kirk, John Coltrane etc. Better
+Not jazzy, but Thelonius Monk, Roland Kirk, John Coltrane

-yet, the best of Jelly Roll Morton.
+etc. Better yet, the best of Jelly Roll Morton.
 Duke Ellington is even a bit too polished for my taste at times.
-I like raw, primitive,
+I like raw,

 I have recently bought a 3 CD set of Jewish Klezmer musicians from the 1st half of the last century.
 Jews who carried